This student activist wants to 'make campus great again'

 She's heard it before and brushes off the criticism.
 Cooley's supporters say her intentions are pure, and that she's working to build a coalition of campus conservatives, from libertarians and states' rights advocates to social conservatives.

-"She's willing to do something that a lot of adult activists don't want to do, which is go back to college campuses," said her friend Kristin Matheny, chair of the Broward Young Republicans.
+"She's willing to do something that a lot of adult activists don't want to do, which is go back to college campuses," said her friend Kristin Matheny, vice chair of the Broward Young Republicans.

 "People like Lauren are so necessary because she's in an in-between position.
 She's young enough where she blends in but she's old enough so she has experience and perspective."